Walton5888/pihole.github.io/README.md

       - "443:443"

     environment:
-      TZ: 'Your/Timezone' # Set your timezone
+      TZ: 'Your/Timezone' # Pick your timezone
       WEBPASSWORD: 'Passwd' # Set your password

     volumes: